MSCHF: Releases and legal issues

-On October 14, 2020, MSCHF released Dinoswords (drop #28), a browser game based on Google's no internet dinosaur game, which you can access through the link dinoswords.gg.
-It works like the dinosaur game except you gain different weapons while playing, which you can use with the keyboard.

-In September 2020 MSCHF released Medical Bill Art (drop #30), a series of paintings that were enlargements of medical bills received by American citizens.
-The paintings were sold for US$78,000, and the proceeds used to pay down the bills the work was built upon.
+In September 2020, MSCHF released Medical Bill Art, a series of paintings that were enlargements of medical bills received by American citizens.
+The paintings were sold for $78,000, and the proceeds were used to pay the bills the work was built upon.

-In February 2021 the group purchased a Boston Dynamics robot dog, and mounted a paintball gun on it.
-The robot was used in a live performance titled Spot's Rampage (drop #40) that allowed users of the MSCHF app to control the robot and its paintball gun.
+In February 2021, MSCHF purchased a Boston Dynamics robot dog, and mounted a paintball gun on it.
+It was used in a live performance titled Spot's Rampage that allowed users of the MSCHF app to control the robot and its paintball gun.
 After MSCHF publicly criticized the potential use of robotic dogs by police forces, Boston Dynamics released a statement criticizing the use of the robot in an artwork.
 According to the Perrotin gallery, "Boston Dynamics remotely disabled MSCHF’s legally-purchased Spot® robot via an undisclosed backdoor."
 The artwork was subsequently reworked and titled Spot’s Revenge.

-Also in February 2021, MSCHF purchased four Birkin bags and used them to make sandals, dubbed Birkinstocks (drop #39) after the Birkenstock brand of shoes.
-The shoes sold for between $34,000 and US$76,000, depending on the size of shoe purchased.
+Also in February 2021, MSCHF purchased four Birkin bags and used them to make sandals, dubbed Birkinstocks after the Birkenstock brand of shoes.
+The shoes sold for between $34,000 and $76,000, depending on the size of shoe purchased.

-In March 2021, the group released Axe No 5 (drop #41), a mashup of Axe Body Spray and Chanel No. 5 perfume.
+In March 2021, MSCHF released Axe No 5, a mashup of Axe Body Spray and Chanel No. 5 perfume.

-Also, on March 29, 2021, MSCHF partnered with Lil Nas X, to release a pair of modified Nike Air Max 97 shoes called Satan Shoes (drop #43), in an edition of 666.
-The shoes sold for US$1,018, in an apparent reference to Bible verse Luke 10:18.
-They featured a reversed bronze pentagram, an inverted cross and a drop of real human blood in their sole and sold out in the first minutes of being available for sale.
-The shoes garnered significant controversy, which led Nike to announce that they were suing MSCHF for trademark infringement and dilution.
-In Nike's complaint against MSCHF and Lil Nas X, the brand argued that it had "suffered harm to its goodwill, including among consumers who believe that Nike is endorsing satanism."
-The two companies came to a settlement in April 2021 after a U.S. District Court in Brooklyn granted Nike a temporary restraining order against MSCHF.
+On March 29, 2021, MSCHF partnered with Lil Nas X to release a pair of modified Nike Air Max 97 shoes called Satan Shoes, in an edition of 666.
+The shoes sold for $1,018, referencing the Bible verse Luke 10:18.
+They featured a reversed bronze pentagram, an inverted cross and a drop of human blood in their soles.
+They sold out within the first minutes of being available for sale.
+The shoes garnered significant controversy, which led Nike to sue MSCHF for trademark infringement and dilution.
+In Nike's complaint against MSCHF and Lil Nas X, it argued that it had "suffered harm to its goodwill, including among consumers who believe that Nike is endorsing satanism."
+In April 2021, the two companies came to a settlement, after a U.S. District Court in Brooklyn granted Nike a temporary restraining order against MSCHF.
 As part of the settlement, MSCHF agreed to accept returns of the Satan Shoes.

-In July 2021, MSCHF released Dead Startup Toys (drop #50).
-The drop included miniature "toy" versions of the Juicero juicer, the One Laptop Per Child (OLPC) rugged laptop, Theranos miniLab, Jibo social robot, and the Coolest Cooler.
+In July 2021, MSCHF released Dead Startup Toys.
+The drop included miniature "toy" versions of the Juicero juicer, the One Laptop Per Child (OLPC) rugged laptop, the Theranos miniLab, the Jibo social robot, and the Coolest Cooler.